 The average global sea level has already risen by half a foot since 1900 — nearly four of those inches since 1970 — as countries have developed and populations have grown.
 Higher sea level can push more water inland during hurricane-related storm surges.

-Slower-moving hurricanes are becoming more common in a warmer climate, and the rate of intensification of the storms is increasing.
+Stronger hurricanes are becoming more common in a warmer climate.

-The catastrophic hurricanes in recent years show we need science more than ever to help us prepare for — and act on — climate change.
+The damage we've seen from catastrophic hurricanes in recent years shows we need science more than ever to help us prepare for — and act on — climate change.

 Act when it matters most